1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Wellesley’s brother Arthur won the famous Battle of Assaye.

-66. The Battle of Assaye is remembered as:
+66. The Battle of Assaye is remembered as___________.

 A) A decisive British victory over Tipu Sultan